The Failure to Maximize Human Capital

 Maximizing human capital requires intentional architecture:

-Clear authority lanes.
+• Clear authority lanes

-Expanding responsibility aligned with capability.
+• Expanding responsibility aligned with demonstrated capability

-Strategic delegation that stretches capacity instead of containing it.
+• Strategic delegation that stretches capacity instead of containing it

 Underutilized talent becomes frustrated talent.